thiago95macedo/weth/addons/website_sale/README.md

 Create Awesome Product Pages
 ----------------------------

-Odoo's unique *'edit inline'* and building blocks approach makes product pages creation surprisingly easy.
+WETH's unique *'edit inline'* and building blocks approach makes product pages creation surprisingly easy.
 "Want to change the price of a product? or put it in bold?
 Want to add a banner for a specific product?" just click and change.
 What you see is what you get.
 Really.